mysticmode/sorcia/README.md

 Now you can go to your domain and see the Sorcia software running.
 AND if you want to configure `https` certificate with Let's Encrypt, follow below commands.

-Change the `git.example.com` to your domain address.
+Change the `git.example.com` to your domain address in the below certbot command.
 Follow the Let's Encrypt prompt and obtain the certificate.
 ```
 sudo add-apt-repository ppa:certbot/certbot
 sudo apt install python-certbot-nginx
 sudo certbot --nginx -d git.example.com
 ```

-Once you had successfully got the Let's Encrypt certificate.
+Once you had successfully obtained the Let's Encrypt certificate.
 You have to go to the Nginx config file and uncomment these lines.
+Again, change the `git.example.com` to your domain address.
 ```
 # ssl on;
 # ssl_certificate /etc/letsencrypt/live/git.example.com/fullchain.pem; # managed by Certbot